Have you considered what is important when preparing for a job interview?

 Get directions and plan the journey ahead of time.

-Make sure the car has enough fuel prior to the day if you’re driving, or plan alternative routes if you’re taking public transport.
+Ensure the car has enough fuel before the day if you’re driving, or plan alternative routes if you’re taking public transport.
 Leave plenty of time to spare in case of any hiccups.

 You can always sit in a nearby coffee shop and wait the time out if you do arrive too early.